Required Income Calculator for a Home Purchase or a Refinance

 Calculating the Income Required for a Mortgage

 You've got a home or a price range in mind.
-You think you can afford it.
-But will a mortgage lender agree?
+You think you can afford it, but will a mortgage lender agree?
 Or you want to take cash out for a refinance and are not sure what loan amount you can qualify.

 For purposes of calculating your debt-to-income ratio, lenders also take into account costs that are billed as part of your monthly mortgage statement, in addition to the loan payment itself.
 These include property taxes, homeowner's insurance and, if applicable, mortgage insurance and condominium or homeowner's association fees.

 - FAQ: Your debt-to-income ratio also takes into account such things as auto loans, minimum credit card payments, installment loans, student loans, alimony, child support, and any other payments you are required to make each month.
 It doesn't include routine monthly charges for things like utilities, internet service, cable or satellite TV, mobile phone subscription or other charges for ongoing services or other things where the charge is newly incurred each month.

 So to calculate if you have the required income for a mortgage, the lender takes your projected monthly mortgage payment, adds to it your minimum monthly payments for credit cards and any other loans, plus legal obligations like child support or alimony, and compares it to your monthly income.
 If your debt payments are less than 36 percent of your pretax income, you're in good shape.

 What if your income varies from month to month?
 In that case, your lender will likely use your average monthly income over the past two years.
 But if you earned significantly more in one year than the other, the lender may opt for the average of the year with lower earnings.